feathersui/webpack-openfl-loader/README.md

 Create a new directory for your project.

-Create the necessary files for an OpenFL project, including _project.xml_ and _.hx_ source files inside the project's root directory.
+Create the necessary files for an OpenFL project, including _project.xml_ inside the project's root directory and your _.hx_ source files.
 Then, follow the remaining steps to setup Webpack and openfl-loader.

 In a terminal, run the following command in the root of your project to create a _package.json_ file: